A Week of Creativity, Exploration, and Renewal

 On O‘ahu's North Shore.
 All writers and artists welcome.

-The O‘ahu Writers Retreat has been held for 11 years at Camp Mokulē‘ia, on the island's North Shore.
-Each April we gather for a week of workshops, coaching, connection.
+The O‘ahu Writers Retreat has been held for 12 years at Camp Mokulē‘ia, on the island's North Shore.
+Each April or May we gather for a week of workshops, coaching, connection.
 Limited to 24 writers.
-Registration begins January 6, 2024.
+Registration will open January 15, 202.
+(See details below.)

 In the Hawaiian language, Mokulē‘ia means “a place of abundance.”
 The mission of Camp Mokulē‘ia is to offer a sacred place for reflection, gathering, and play.
 The mission of the retreat is to welcome writers of fiction, nonfiction, poetry, essays, and memoir and to foster an exchange in two directions—between islanders and visitors, published writers and budding writers, Native Hawaiian artistry and mainstream publishing.
 We are dedicated to providing rich resources for artists at the lowest possible cost.